rockdaboot/wget2/docs/wget2_manual.md

   inserts a "transfer interrupted" string into the local file.
 In the future a "rollback" option may be added to deal with this case.

-  Note that -c only works with FTP servers and with HTTP servers that support the "Range" header.
+  Note that `-c` only works with FTP servers and with HTTP servers that support the "Range" header.

-* --start-pos=OFFSET
+* `--start-pos=OFFSET`

-  Start downloading at zero-based position OFFSET.
+  Start downloading at zero-based position `OFFSET`.
 Offset may be expressed in bytes, kilobytes with the `k' suffix, or megabytes with the `m' suffix, etc.

-  --start-pos has higher precedence over --continue.
-When --start-pos and --continue are both specified, Wget2 will emit a warning then proceed as if --continue was absent.
+  `--start-pos` has higher precedence over `--continue`.
+When `--start-pos` and `--continue` are both specified, Wget2 will emit a warning then proceed as if `--continue` was absent.

   Server support for continued download is required, otherwise --start-pos cannot help.
 See -c for details.

-* --progress=type
+* `--progress=type`

   Select the type of the progress indicator you wish to use.
 Legal indicators are "dot" and "bar".

   The "bar" indicator is used by default.
 It draws an ASCII progress bar graphics (a.k.a "thermometer" display) indicating the status of retrieval.
 If the output is not a TTY, the "dot" bar will be used by default.

-  Use --progress=dot to switch to the "dot" display.
+  Use `--progress=dot` to switch to the "dot" display.
 It traces the retrieval by printing dots on the screen, each dot representing a fixed amount of downloaded data.

   The progress type can also take one or more parameters.
 The parameters vary based on the type selected.
-  Parameters to type are passed by appending them to the type sperated by a colon (:) like this:
+  Parameters to type are passed by appending them to the type sperated by a colon (`:`) like this:
-  --progress=type:parameter1:parameter2.
+  `--progress=type:parameter1:parameter2`.

   When using the dotted retrieval, you may set the style by specifying the type as dot:style.
 Different styles assign different meaning to one dot.
 With the "default" style each dot represents 1K, there are ten dots in a